BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - C++ Concurrency TS-2 Use Cases and Future Direction - Michael Wong, Maged Michael, Paul McKenney
   - An Introduction to Multithreading in C++20 - Anthony Williams
   - A Lock-Free Atomic Shared Pointer in Modern Cpp - Timur Doumler
+  - A Pattern Language for Expressing Concurrency in Cpp - Lucian Radu Teodorescu
 - [Debugging & Logging & Testing](Debugging%20&%20Logging%20&%20Testing.md)
   - Compilation Speedup Using C++ Modules: A Case Study - Chuanqi Xu
   - Back to Basics: Debugging in C++ - Mike Shah